What Is Online Banking and How Does It Work?

 Online banks are open 24 hours a day, 7 days a week, which means you can take care of transactions after normal bank hours.
 You can manage your money whenever and wherever.

 Most online banks are part of an online network of ATMs, such as MoneyPass or Allpoint.
-What’s more, there is generally no fee for using these ATMs.
+What’s more, these are generally fee-free ATMs.
 If the financial institution doesn’t partner with an ATM network, they will typically offer to refund ATM fees up to a certain number of withdrawals.

 As digital innovators, online-only banks may provide a better user experience when online or in the app.
 Expect to get the latest tools and access to a wealth of features such as round-up savings programs or a dashboard that helps you track your earnings, spending, and savings.